 Important points in the planning of the capillary graft

 - Calculation of the optimal number of grafts in a single operation, according to the needs of the patient.

-- The design and elaboration of the frontal line for natural result.
+- Design and elaboration of the frontal line for a natural result.

-- The calculation of the density of micrografts to clocar.
+- Calculation of the density of micro-grafts to implant.

 The planning of the optimum number of grafts depends on

-- The density of the hair in the donor area.
+- The hair’s density in the donor area.